skylabsnz/WhatATheme/_posts/2020-11-19-focusing-masks.md

 Using the Bahtinov mask on shorter focal lengths can be done, but the BF will decrease, and it will introduce a lot of light obstruction, to the point is not going to be useful.

 To overcome this challenge, I developed a Bahtinov mask based on optical level acrylic material, which offers 92% light transmission, excellent optical characteristics, light stability, and low internal stress levels for consistent performance.
 The CNC etched surface ensures very accurate and thin slits that generate a precise diffraction pattern with a minimal light obstruction.
-The slits are 180µm thick, which is similar size as the diameter of human hair.
+The slits are 180µm thick, which is a similar size to the diameter of human hair.
 As a result, it delivers the brightest diffraction spikes for achieving an incredibly accurate focus.

-This new type of Bahtinov mask allows increasing the number slits in a small area, and it is several times brighter than traditional ones.
+This new type of Bahtinov mask allows increasing the number slits in a small area, which is several times brighter than traditional ones.
 In the particular case of [Skylabs Enhanced Bahtinov V2](http://skylabs.co.nz/enhanced_bahtinov_mask.html), the "*s*" value goes down to 650µm.
-That give a BF=65 for the popular Samyang/Rokinon 14mm f/2.8 lens and a BF=111 for Samyang/Rokinon 24mm f/1.4.
-Since those values are lower than the ideal but still useable.
+That gives a BF=65 for the popular Samyang/Rokinon 14mm f/2.8 lens and a BF=111 for Samyang/Rokinon 24mm f/1.4.
+Those values are lower than the ideal but still useable.

 The video below provides a quick overview of the user experience using 50mm and 75mm and two types of Bahtinov masks.